bilunovat/CS50SQL/README.md

 - Bed and Breakfast

 ### [Week 5 : Optimising]()
+- In a Snap
-- not yet completed
+- your.harvard

 ### [Week 6 : Scaling]()
-- not yet completed
+- Happy to Connect (Sentimental)
+- From the Deep
+- Don't Panic with Java

 ### [Final Project]()
-- not yet completed